DirtBagXon/hypseus_singe_data/README.md

     ffmpeg -i FaI.mp4 -an -qscale:v 4 -b:v 6000k -vf scale=640:480 -codec:v mpeg2video fireandice.m2v

-### Using this repository

-This repo does not contain Copyrighted &copy; material, purely fan made graphics, sounds and LUA scripts.

-All data in the subdirectories of this repository has been ported according to the processes below.

-You do not **need** to alter any of the peripheral data in these subdirectories.

-The **only required** step is to obtain the video files for your required game and perform a video conversion as detailed above using *ffmpeg*.
-This can be performed on any PC including Windows: https://ffmpeg.org/download.html

-Once you have the new **.m2v** and **.ogg** video and audio files:

-* Move them into the relevant subdirectory from this repository.
-* Install the subdirectory into your Hypseus Singe ROM folder location.

 ## Details below are only required for porting new games